About Us

 Harsharatna

-Harsharatna (meaning "Joyfull Jewel") first attended the Ipswich centre in 1991.
-He was Ordained in 1997.
+Harsharatna (meaning "Joyful Jewel") first attended the Ipswich centre in 1991 and was ordained in 1997.
+He is part of the Thursday night team.

 Kamaladaya